Margaretka15/To-Do-List_Application/README.md

 ## Details
 There were more requirements in this project but I don't want this readme to become too long.
 In short, user should be able to:
-- sign up, log in (and since I had to store data in localStorage passwords are also stored in LocalStorage)
+- sign up, log in (and since I had to store data in localStorage passwords are also stored there)
 - create new lists (categories) and tasks
 - change name of the lists
 - remove tasks from their lists and remove lists